 From 2017-2018 she served as President of Evans Petree PC, a full-service law firm founded in 1907 that has grown to include 49 attorneys.
 Prior to being elected President, Caren served as the firm’s Secretary, as a Director for over 15 years, and as Chair of the Marketing Committee and Litigation Practice Group.
 When elected President, she became the first female Chief Executive Officer of a major law firm in Memphis.
 Under her leadership, the firm added numerous attorneys, opened its Oxford location, revamped its marketing, and moved its headquarters.

-Caren’s professional recognitions include the Sam A. Myar, Jr. Memorial Award for service to the community and the Bar Association, inclusion in The Best Lawyers in America 2023 in Administrative/Regulatory Law, Appellate Practice, Litigation and Controversy-Tax and Commercial Litigation for the tenth year, and recognition by Super Lawyers as one of the top 50 Women Lawyers in the Mid-South.
+Caren’s professional recognitions include the Sam A. Myar, Jr. Memorial Award for service to the community and the Bar Association, inclusion in The Best Lawyers in America 2024 in Administrative/Regulatory Law, Appellate Practice, Litigation and Controversy-Tax and Commercial Litigation for the eleventh year, and recognition by Super Lawyers as one of the top 50 Women Lawyers in the Mid-South.
 She was also chosen as a finalist in the Memphis Business Journal’s 2016 Best of the Bar Awards and was recently included in the Memphis Business Journal’s Super Women in Business.
 She was also named the Best Lawyers 2020 Closely Held Companies and Family Businesses Law “Lawyer of the Year” in Memphis and the Best Lawyers 2023 Appellate Practice “Lawyer of the Year” in Memphis.

 Caren has served as a mentor for the Memphis Business Journal Mentoring Monday program, acted as the legal correspondent for Fox 13 News, and was appointed by the Mayor to the Beale Street Tourism Development Authority.